iwazaru/motuiti/README.md

 # TODO

-- Save API cache for only a day
-- Clusters
+## Must have :

 - Validate/Format ISBN before searching
+- Router for "/book/{ean}/" urls
 - Auto-search ISBN if ISBN is valid

+## Nice to have

+- Save API cache for only a day
+- Regroup marker into clusters
 - Map pins z-index on hover
 - "Call" and "Directions" buttons
-- Router for "/book/{ean}/" urls

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).